Winnykinyumu/Predicting-Customer-Churn-at-SyriaTel-A-Strategic-Analysis-to-Improve-Retention/README.md

 - Decision Tree Second Model: Shows slight improvement over the baseline decision tree, but still lags behind the logistic models in predictive power.

+## Conclusion
+- The highly affected region for churn is 408, which has the leading churn rate

+- The churn rate analysis based on account length shows that long-term customers (over 14 years) have the highest churn rate, followed by short-term customers (7 years or less) with the second-highest churn rate, while mid-term customers (7-14 years) exhibit the lowest churn rate.

+- The findings reveal that customers with an International Plan but no Voicemail Plan have the highest churn rate, followed by those with both plans, while customers without either plan have the third-highest churn rate, and those with only a Voicemail Plan have the lowest churn rate.

+- The analysis indicates that the average number of customer service calls is relatively high for both churners and non-churners, with no statistically significant relationship between customer service calls and churn rate.

+- Based on the analysis, the second logistic regression model stands out as the most effective for predicting customer churn at SyriaTel.It meets the success criteria achieving a 77% recall.
+While it has a slightly higher False Positive rate, its superior recall score ensures it effectively identifies churners, a critical aspect for enhancing retention strategies.
+The model highlights key factors influencing churn, including call charges, account length, geographic region, subscription options, and the number of calls/minutes relative to charges.

 ## Recommendations
 - SyriaTel should conduct further research to identify the factors driving the high churn rate in the 408 region, which differs from others, and develop targeted strategies for improving customer retention.